krishaamer/green-filter-research/research/introduction.md

 My research aims to explore the following 3 research questions.

+What is the UI/UX of the green transformation?

 | №   | Question                                                                   | Methods                                            |
 |---|-----------------------------------------|-----------------------------|
 | 1   | How to design an integrated sustainable shopping, saving, investing app?   | Literature review + Expert Interviews + User Study |